-We often forget our passwords, not because it will be complex but because there are too many passwords to remember.
-Sometimes most of us gets confused in what password to use for what account, and the same goes for your PC as well.
-Before I started using my Microsoft account to log into my Windows 10 PC I always used to forget my password.
-This article is for those who uses local account to log into your Windows 10 PCs.
-It is advisable to have a Password Reset Disk even if you’re not the one who forgets their password.
+We often forget our passwords, not because it will be complicated but because there are too many passwords to remember.
+Sometimes most of us get confused about what password to use for what account, and the same goes for your PC as well.
+Before I started using my Microsoft account to log into my Windows 10 PC, I always used to forget my password.
+This article is for those who use a local account to log into your Windows 10 PCs.
+It is advisable to Create Password Reset Disk even if you’re not the one who forgets their password.

 This article describes how to create and use a password reset disk for a computer that is part of a Workgroup, or that is not connected to a network.
 If you forget your Windows password, you can use a password reset disk to create a new one.

 How to Create a Password Reset Disk in Windows 10